cerebrate/wabash/README.md

       </ArkaneSystems.Wabash.Properties.Settings>
     </applicationSettings>

-By default, it will start rsyslog, binfmt-support, dbus, cron, and atd - you can comment out or delete any or all of these, or add other services, using the name required by the service command, in the same format, i.e. _<string>servicename</string>_.
+By default, it will start rsyslog, binfmt-support, dbus, cron, and atd - you can comment out or delete any or all of these, or add other services, using the name required by the service command, in the same format.

 ## Usage